Things To Do In Madeira Island

 Day 2 - Pico do Arieiro, Curral das Freiras & Câmara de Lobos

-On our second day in Madeira, we took a trip up to the mountains.
+For your second day, if the weather allows, take a trip up to the mountains.
 By car, it takes a little less than an hour to reach Pico do Arieiro, the third-highest peak on the island.
-Standing at 1818 metres high, it offers incredible views of the landscape, especially on a clear day, when you can spot the island of Porto Santo.
-We visited two viewpoints in the area, Miradouro do Juncal and Miradouro Ninho da Manta, where the clouds seemed almost as high as us.
-From Pico do Arieiro you can take a hike to the highest mountain of Madeira, Pico Ruivo.
+Standing at 1,818 meters high, it offers incredible views of the landscape, especially on a clear day when you can spot the island of Porto Santo.
+You'll often stand above the clouds when visiting viewpoints like the Miradouro do Juncal and Miradouro Ninho da Manta.
+From Pico do Arieiro, you can take a hike to the highest mountain of Madeira, Pico Ruivo.
 The walk takes around two to three hours, so make sure to come prepared.
+If you don't have a car, you can always book a tour to Pico do Arieiro.
+It's especially worth coming here for sunrise.

-From Pico do Arieiro, we continued west to Curral das Freiras, aka the Nun's Valley.
+From Pico do Arieiro, continue west to Curral das Freiras, aka the Nun's Valley.
 In the 16th century, this was home to a convent, which is how it got its name.
-The valley was the perfect place to hide from the pirate attacks at the time, as it's sheltered by steep mountains.
+The valley was the perfect place to hide from the pirate attacks at the time, as it was sheltered by steep mountains.
 These days, people head here for the breathtaking views and to follow the hiking trails.
-Before reaching the centre of the village, we visited the Miradouros do Paredão and the Miradouro Eira do Serrado.
-The first viewpoint had two sides, one facing Funchal and the other facing Curral das Freiras.
+Before reaching the centre of the village, you can visit the Miradouro do Paredão and the Miradouro Eira do Serrado.
+The first viewpoint has two sides, one facing Funchal and the other facing Curral das Freiras.
 Eira do Serrado also overlooks Curral das Freiras but takes you a bit closer.
-The village itself is pretty calm, and it's famous for its chestnuts which feature local dishes such as soups and cakes.
+The village itself is pretty calm, and it's famous for its chestnuts, which feature local dishes such as soups and cakes.
 There's even a chestnut festival which takes place in November.

 Câmara de Lobos

-After exploring Curral das Freiras, we headed back south to visit Câmara de Lobos.
+After exploring Curral das Freiras, head back south to visit Câmara de Lobos.
 Even if you don't have a car, you can easily visit this small fishing town.
-There are direct buses from Funchal which take about 20 minutes.
-It's worth coming here to see the colourful boats resting by the shore and enjoy a drink in one of the local bars.
+There are direct buses from Funchal, which take about 20 minutes.
+It's worth coming here to see the colourful boats resting by the shore and enjoy a glass of poncha at one of the local bars.
+This typical drink is made with aguardente, sugar, honey and orange or lemon juice.
+You’ll find it all over the island, but this village is especially renowned for it.

 Cabo Girão Skywalk